Keywords

 Exploiting static extension cache rules

-etc. If there are discrepeancies in how the cache and the origin server map the URL path to resources or use delimeters, an attacker may be able to craft a request for a dynamic resource with a static extension that is ignored by the origin server but viewed by the cache.
+Default behavior for CDN cache rules match by commoen file extensions like .css or .js etc. If there are discrepancies in how the cache and the origin server map the URL path to resources or use delimeters, an attacker may be able to craft a request for a dynamic resource with a static extension that is ignored by the origin server but viewed by the cache.

 Path mapping discrepancies